The Kinnaree Conspiracy

-The Kinnaree Conspiracy or Lai Kinnaree (ลายกินรี) is a Thai drama series produced by Act Art Generation Co., Ltd., based on a novel by Dr. Pongsakorn Jindhawattana, which is the first novel out of 3 books in the Sri Ayutthaya lady detective series, starring Nadech Kugimiya, Urassaya Sperbund and Sawika Chaiyadech, directed by Pongpat Wachirabunjong.
+The Kinnaree Conspiracy or Lai Kinnaree (ลายกินรี) is a Thai drama series produced by Act Art Generation Co., Ltd., based on a novel by Dr. Pongsakorn Jindhawattana, which is the first novel out of 3 books in the Detective Lady of Sri Ayutthaya Series, starring Nadech Kugimiya, Urassaya Sperbund and Sawika Chaiyadech, directed by Pongpat Wachirabunjong.
 Broadcast on Channel 3 HD and streaming on television on Netflix.
 Its first episode aired on October 24, 2022.

 The plot is a historical investigation during the end of the reign of King Narai the Great.

 Production

 The show began fitting the actor's clothes in early September 2019 before a sacrifice ceremony on September 18 at Nong Khaem Studio.
 Later, Hem Phumiphathit Nittayarot, who plays Usman or Chiew, died on September 25 due to personal issues.

 On October 21, the drama began filming.
 Initially, the scriptwriter was Parada Kantapatanakul before changing to Yingyos Panya, known for Krong Kam.

 On September 20, 2021, the drama returned to filming before filming ended at Baan Suan Klinkaew, Pak Kret, Nonthaburi Province on April 3, 2022.